De Kock withdraws from South Africa team as players ordered to take knee

 The criticism intensified when black former players alleged they were not made to feel welcome in the national team environment during the period in which Boucher was a prominent member of the team.

-Former spin bowler Paul Adams said he was racially abused during fines meetings presided over by Boucher which put the spotlight directly on the current coach.
+Former spin bowler Paul Adams said he was racially abused during fines meetings presided over by Boucher.

+Boucher later apologised for "any offensive conduct, real or perceived" brought to light during hearings.

 © 2021 AFP